hariszaf/microbetag/docs/modules/modules.md

 microbetag annotates all **edges** between species/strain level taxonomically assigned nodes with such scores, considering all the representative GTDB genomes mapping to the corresponding NCBI Taxonomy ids of the nodes.

 `microbetag` makes use of the seed and the non-seed (i.e., compounds a genome can produce on its own) sets of each genome and gets the overlap of the seed set of $genome_A$ with the non-seed set of $genome_B$.
 This way, it exports how $species_B$ could benefit $species_A$ and vice-versa.
+Seed and non-seed sets were first exported as sets of ModelSEED compounds, since GEMs were constructed using ModelSEED.
+Then, compounds were mapped to KO terms and only those participating in KEGG modules were considered for the overlap analysis.
 The effect of such a metabolic interaction for $species_A$ can be visualized through KEGG maps that visualize relative pathways.
 For example, in the following map we see that O-Acetyl-L-serine can be provided and support an alternative way to the beneficiary species for producing L-cysteine.
 ![seedCompl](../../assets/images/app/seedKeggMap.png)